 A general Darvocet withdrawal timeline could look like the following:

-Addiction care specialists will encourage you to at least think about undergoing medical detoxification.
+Addiction care specialists will encourage you to at least think about undergoing NCBI.
 If you wish to achieve long-term abstinence and remove the drug(s) safely, you must commit to this first step.
 While abrupt cessation is not deemed deadly, the intensity of your withdrawals may be amplified when you go through it alone.

 While detox is a crucial first step, it is not enough to establish long-term sobriety.
 The National Institute on Drug Abuse (NIDA) recommends clients to stay in treatment for as long as possible to achieve meaningful recovery.
 To maintain your newly founded sobriety, you need to be part of support groups that help you focus on your needs.